microsoft/nni/docs/SearchSpaceSpec.md

 <br/>

 * {"_type":"lognormal","_value":[label, mu, sigma]}
-   * Which means the variable value is a value drawn according to exp(normal(mu, sigma)) so that the logarithm of the return value is normally distributed.
-When optimizing, this variable is constrained to be positive.
+   * Which means the variable value is a value drawn from a range [low, high] according to a lognormal distribution so that the logarithm of the return value is normally distributed.
+   * When optimizing, this variable is constrained to be positive.
 <br/>

 * {"_type":"qlognormal","_value":[label, mu, sigma, q]}